Hire in Israel

-For collective agreements, the most common length is 6-24 months.
-Employers have the power to extend trial periods under certain circumstances, but it has to be fair and just and on a basis of reasonable discretion by the employer.
+For collective agreements, the most common length is six to 24 months.
+Employers have the power to extend trial periods under certain circumstances but it has to be fair and just and on a basis of reasonable discretion by the employer.

-It is common practice in many sectors to work only 5 days a week (Sunday-Thursday).
-Employees are entitled to continuous rest of at least 36 hours/week.
+It is common practice in many sectors to work only five days a week (Sunday through Thursday).
+Employees are entitled to continuous rest of at least 36 hours each week.

 Weekends in Israel are Friday to Saturday.

-An employer is legally obligated to keep a registry of the total work hours, rest hours, overtime hours, overtime pay, and holiday work pay.
+An employer is legally required to keep a registry of the total work hours, rest hours, overtime hours, overtime pay and holiday work pay.
 Record keeping can be mechanical or digital.
-If it is done manually, the employee signs the timesheet daily and the time sheet is approved by a supervisor.
+If it is done manually, the employee signs the timesheet daily and the timesheet is approved by a supervisor.

-This is so the employee hears the reasons for his/her intended dismissal and is has the opportunity to express an opinion regarding the dismissal, and to allow the employer to reach an informed decision.
+This is so the employee hears the reasons for his or her intended dismissal and has the opportunity to express an opinion regarding the dismissal.
+This allows the employer to reach an informed decision.

-The employer shall notify the employee in writing in advance that his or her dismissal is being considered and the reasons therefor, and during the hearing the employee should be given a genuine opportunity to present any argument he/she may have.
+The employer must notify the employee in writing in advance that his or her dismissal is being considered and the reasons thereof.
+During the hearing, the employee should be given a genuine opportunity to present any argument he or she may have.

-A failure to properly carry out the hearing procedure may result in the annulment of the dismissal or may entitle the employee to damages.
+Failing to properly conduct the hearing procedure may result in the annulment of the dismissal or may entitle the employee to payment of damages.

-Both employee and employer are required to provide each other with an advanced written notice before their termination of the employment.
-The statutory periods for advance notice vary depending on the employee’s seniority and salary payment basis (hourly/monthly).
+Both the employee and the employer are required to provide each other with an advanced written notice before their termination of the employment.
+The statutory periods for advance notice vary depending on the employee’s seniority and salary payment basis (e.g. hourly or monthly).

 Prohibited dismissals/Permit for dismissal required

-Pregnant women, women on maternity leave or for 60 days thereafter, women staying in shelters for abused women, employees who have been called up for military and/or reserve service, employees on sick leave, employees undergoing infertility treatment and bereaved families.
+Special protections against dismissal apply to pregnant women, women on maternity leave or for 60 days thereafter, women staying in shelters for abused women, employees who have been called up for military or reserve service, employees on sick leave, employees undergoing infertility treatment and bereaved families.

 Collective Redundancies/Mass Layoffs

-The Employment Service Law obliges employers to notify the Employment Service Bureau in case of the termination of more than 10 employees at once or in the same month.
+The Employment Service Law requires employers to notify the Employment Service Bureau in case of the termination of more than 10 employees at once or in the same month.

 Some collective agreements contain provisions requiring the employer to notify and consult with the employees’ union prior to dismissal.
-The common procedure is that the employer determines the need for a collective dismissal and the number of workers to be dismissed.
+The common procedure is that the employer identifies the need for a collective dismissal as well as the number of workers to be dismissed.
 The employer must then submit a list of the candidates to the union, who can suggest an alternative list.

 Termination for Cause

-If an employee is discharged for a serious disciplinary violation the employer is not required to give advance notice or pay in lieu thereof.
+If an employee is discharged for a serious disciplinary violation, the employer is not required to give advance notice or a payment in lieu of notice.

-The amount of notice depends on the period employed and if paid monthly (salaried workers)/hourly (wage workers).
+The amount of notice depends on the period employed and if paid monthly (salaried workers) or hourly (wage workers).

 For salaried workers: